Searching for vector boson-star mergers within LIGO-Virgo intermediate-mass black-hole merger candidates: Results

 \subsubsection{GW200220}

-GW200220 was detected by the matched-filter search PyCBC \cite{Usman:2015kfa} during the third observing run of Advanced LIGO and Virgo with an inverse-false-alarm rate (IFAR) of $0.3$\,yr and a probability of astrophysical origin $p_{\text{astro}}= 0.62$, significantly lower than that of GW190521.
-Despite this low significance, GW200220 outstands as the third-heaviest BBH reported to date, which makes it a promising candidate to fit with our PSM waveforms.\\
+GW200220 was detected by the matched-filter search \texttt{PyCBC}~\cite{Usman:2015kfa} during the third observing run of Advanced LIGO and Virgo with an inverse-false-alarm rate (IFAR) of 0.15\,yr and a probability of astrophysical origin $p_{\text{astro}}= 0.62$ \cite{abbott2021gwtc3}.
+This is significantly lower than that of GW190521, which was found with an IFAR of 4900\, yr \cite{GW190521D} \footnote{This IFAR was obtained through the search for generic transients \texttt{coherent WaveBurst} (\texttt{cWB}).
+GW190521 was later associated $p_{\text{astro}}$ values of 0.93 and 1 \cite{abbott2021gwtc2} by the matched-filter search algorithms \texttt{PyCBC}~\cite{Usman:2015kfa} and \texttt{gstlal} \cite{Messick:2016aqy}, which are sub-optimal for this kind of event due to e.g., the omission of orbital precession in the search templates \cite{CalderonBustillo:2017skv}}..
+Despite its low significance, GW200220 outstands as the third-heaviest BBH reported to date.
+While in the previous section we showed that this event is more consistent with a BBH, it is still interesting to discuss the properties we obtain under the PSM scenario.\\